Growing a family business

 With a sincere belief that sustainability is a healthy way of living not only for the buildings that were built for clients but for the company's own office and staff, Wu & Associates became the proud owner, developer, design-builder, and occupant of New Jersey's first LEED-EBOM Platinum certified project.

 In 2016, Wu & Associates targeted opportunities in aviation.
 Winning multiple years of construction projects for airports and air traffic control facilities across the country.

 With a continued vision for strategic growth, Wu & Associates ventured into elevator systems securing a multi-year modernization contract in Lower Manhattan with the federal government.

-Over 200 projects, sixteen states, and counting
+Over 200 projects, 18 states and counting

 Today, Wu & Associates is focused on sharing our values of ethical business practices and diversity inclusion.
 We promote these ideals with our clients, our partners, and our supply chain vendors.
 With each year we complete unique and impactful projects, we continue to embrace change in order to expand our project portfolio, give our staff robust experiences, and make a difference through transforming the communities we serve.